 Why Harnessing AI is Key

-There is no shortage of discussion these days about Manufacturing 4.0, IoT, the Digital Transformation journey, and other forward-looking concepts.
+There is no shortage of discussion these days about the digital initiatives in Manufacturing 4.0, IoT, the Digital Transformation journey, and other forward-looking concepts.
 It’s all very heady and exciting — way up in the clouds, both metaphorically and quite literally in terms of IT infrastructure.

 With so many futuristic ideas and buzzwords swirling around, it’s helpful to bring the discussion back down to earth.
 Let’s drill a little deeper and explore where things actually stand, what the challenges are, and where solutions can be found.